jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **Summary**

-This report examines the possibility of a cultural disposition towards authoritarianism in Sinic verses Anglophone countries.
-It finds that there is indeed less positive sentiment in Sinc country Tweets containing the words freedom and a selection of anti-authority words.
+This report compares Authoritarianism between Sinc and Anglophone countries.
+It finds that Sinic country Twitter users demonstrate less positive sentiment when using freedom and a collection of anti-authority related words.
+This may be due to the differing influence of Confucian and European enlightenment values in shaping attitudes towards individual liberty.

-This may however be the result of situational context rather than culture.
+It could also however be the result of a difference in situational context.
+Many people in Hong Kong and Taiwan for instance likely tweet negatively about their own freedoms given China’s growing regional assertiveness.
+South East Asian countries may also be more likely to tweet negatively about the tragic loss of freedom Myanmar following a recent military coup.

 The rest of the report is organized into the following sections: